isomerpages/moe-methodistgirlssch/_secondary-academic/Academic.md

 and collaborative environment where partnerships enhance learning experiences.</p>
 <p>We nurture an Excellence of spirit that comes from working at something
 with all your heart with openness, curiosity and resilience.
-Our aim is for students to embrace learning as a lifelong journey, staying open to</p>
-<p>possibilities without being constrained by fear of failure, and seeking
-purpose that enriches both self and society.</p>
+Our aim is for students to embrace learning as a lifelong journey, staying open to possibilities without being constrained by fear of failure, and seeking purpose that enriches both self and society.</p>